camlin-tan/tp/docs/DeveloperGuide.md

 * **GUI (Graphical User Interface)** — The visual interface of the application that displays patient information and appointment lists

-* **Doctor** — A medical professional who provides healthcare services to patients
+* **Independent Doctor** — A medical professional who works independently, often making home visits and managing patients without support staff like receptionists or nurses

-* **Patient** — An individual receiving medical care or treatment

 * **Identity Number** — A unique identifier for each patient (e.g., National ID, Passport Number) used to distinguish patients with similar names

-* **Upcoming Appointment** — An appointment scheduled for a future date and time

-* **Past Appointment** — An appointment that has already occurred (date and time in the past)

-* **Home-care Doctor** — A medical professional who provides healthcare services by visiting patients at their homes

 * **Emergency Contact** — A designated person to contact in case of medical emergencies, including their relationship to the patient

+* **Blood Type** — Classification of blood based on the presence or absence of antibodies and antigens (e.g., A, B, AB, O with +/- Rh factor)

+* **Alcoholic Record** — Documentation of a patient's alcohol consumption habits

+* **Smoking Record** — Documentation of a patient's smoking habits

 * **Medical History (Past Medical History/PMH)** — Previous health conditions, diagnoses, or treatments that a patient has experienced

-* **Blood Type** — Classification of blood based on the presence or absence of antibodies and antigens (e.g., A, B, AB, O with +/- Rh factor)

 * **Tag** — A label attached to a patient record for categorization or prioritization (e.g., "priorityHigh", "diabetesFollowUp")